Elderly Related Accidents

 Negligence cases are generally broken down into four elements: duty, breach of duty, causation, and damages.
 Each element must be proven by a preponderance of the evidence.
 All drivers are held to the same standard of care, which consists of taking the same precautions that a reasonable person would take in a similar situation.
 If an elderly driver breaches this duty and causes harm to others, he or she likely can be held liable for damages.

 Commonly available forms of damages include lost wages, medical expenses, property damage, and pain and suffering, among others.
 In wrongful death cases based on a fatal accident, different types of damages may be available, such as burial expenses, loss of consortium, and loss of support and guidance.
 A skilled car accident attorney not only can help determine the cause of an accident through a thorough investigation but also try to maximize the compensation in a case through carefully articulating how the accident has changed the plaintiff’s life.

-If you have been involved in a crash, you should know that you have a limited time in which to seek compensation from the person whose negligence caused your harm.
+If you have been involved in an elderly related accident, you should know that you have a limited time in which to seek compensation from the person whose negligence caused your harm.
 For Florida injury cases, this time period is four years.
 It is only two years in wrongful death cases.
 If you seek counsel as soon as possible after an accident, you will have someone looking out for your interests during the investigation, which may prove to be critical later.Discuss Your Car Accident Case with a Pembroke Pines Lawyer